 Linda Ippel Studios

-Steve is returning with his collection of beautifully styled Bonsai trees.
-He is a regular at the Exhibition and we are delighted to have him back.
+Steve Seltzer is returning with his collection of beautifully styled Bonsai trees.
+He is a regular at the Exhibition and is from Chicago.
+We are delighted to have him back.

 Sara Rayner Pottery